 Staff PT Kate is a licensed physical therapist with an advanced specialization in sports PT.
 She is a 2018 graduate of Duke University’s Doctor of Physical Therapy program and a 2019 graduate of Virginia Commonwealth University’s Sports PT Residency.
 She obtained her board certification in sports physical therapy through the American Board of Physical Therapy Specialties in 2020.

 Kate, a Philadelphia native, first came to Virginia to earn her B.S in Biology from the College of William and Mary.
 She then spent two years working and interning for Carmichael Training Systems in Colorado Springs, CO where she coached runners, cyclists, and triathletes of all ages and abilities.
 Kate returned to Virginia for her master’s degree in exercise physiology, which she obtained right here at UVA in 2015.
 Charlottesville stole Kate’s heart and she could not be happier to call it home again.

 Kate’s greatest passion as a doctor of physical therapy is working with athletes.
 During her residency she had the privilege of working with elite marathoners, high school athletes, and all of VCU’s Division I teams.
 Kate worked especially closely with VCU Women’s Soccer, providing them with emergency care on the field at practices and games as well as guiding their best players back to the field following major injuries.
 Her experience in coaching, as well as her additional certification in manual therapy through the Virginia Orthopedic Manual Physical Therapy Institute (VOMPTI), allow her to progress her athletes past traditional rehabilitation towards their best performances.
 In March, Kate will be sitting for her board certification exam in sport specialty practice, and is awaiting results this summer.
 She has a special clinical interest in treating hip impingement (FAI), stress fractures, and guiding athletes through return to sport following ACL reconstruction.

-Outside the clinic, you can likely find Kate adventuring in the Shenandoah Mountains with her husband and their dog Gryffin, chasing her own endurance sport goals (running, cycling, swimming, and strength training), or reading Harry Potter with a cup of Shenandoah Joe’s.
+Outside the clinic, you can likely find Kate adventuring in the Shenandoah Mountains with her dog Gryffin, chasing her own endurance sport goals (running, cycling, swimming, and strength training), or reading Harry Potter with a cup of Shenandoah Joe’s.

 Yerodin Samuels, LMT